FaeInterestingWorld/.github/profile/README.md

   - Constructive criticism on the unaddressed issues and edge-cases of the [Interesting World Hypothesis](https://github.com/danieltjw/aifutures#interesting-world-hypothesis)
   - Advocates and social media curators
     - Regional abbassors who can explain the IWH
+      - Europe/ UK:
+        - Emma Watson is a first choice
+          - Her efforts to increase autonomy in a group with less autonomy is similar to what FAEs are trying to achieve with the IWH but on a larger scale.
+Increasing the autonomy for all humans.

 - Funding:
   - Spare compute to run experiments on the consequences of the IWH are welcome